buananetpbun/buananetpbun.github.io/README.md

 ![image](https://github.com/buananetpbun/buananetpbun.github.io/assets/42666125/e14ac5c1-4438-4766-808b-9de42218ee81)

 ## <b>Term and Condition</b><br>
-Buananetpbun.github.io is open code in CSS and HTML form, but not for Javascript (js) because we have encrypted it and it is not completely open to be republished in general because buananetpbun.github.io has changed to a paid site at buananet.com, you are welcome to learn about it but may not imitate the appearance, redistribute it for free and resell it without the owner's permission.
+Buananetpbun.github.io is open code in the form of CSS and HTML, but not for Javascript (js) because it has been encrypted and is not yet fully open for public republishing because buananetpbun.github.io has turned into a paid site at buananet.com, You may study it privately but not to publish it, not to redistribute it for free or resell it without the owner's permission.